China snubs Chloe Zhao's historic Oscar haul | DW | 26.04.2021

 This censorship was born out when a livestream of the Academy Awards hosted in Shanghai hosted by an alumni of Zhao's alma mater was shut down when his virtual private network (VPN) was blocked for two hours, according to Reuters.

-The popular film app Douban has banned searches for "Nomadland'' and "Zhao Ting," telling users that "the search results could not be displayed in accordance to relevant laws and regulations."
-Discussion threads on the app about Zhao's awards were also deleted on the app, as was a news article on WeChat, the largest messaging app in the country.
+The popular film app Douban has banned searches for Nomadland and "Zhao Ting," telling users that "the search results could not be displayed in accordance to relevant laws and regulations."
+Discussion threads about Zhao's awards were also deleted from the app, as was a news article on WeChat, the largest messaging app in the country.

-There was praise on the Chinese internet among individual bloggers for Zhao's acceptance speech in which she quoted a line from a 13th-century Chinese poem that is well-known by children in the country.
-"People are inherently good at birth,'' said Zhao when translating the line.
+There was praise on the Chinese internet among individual bloggers for Zhao's acceptance speech, in which she quoted a line from a 13th-century poem that is well-known by children in the country.
+"People at birth are inherently good,'' Zhao said when translating the line.

 A documentary film about the Hong Kong democracy movement, Do Not Split, was also suppressed by Chinese authorities after it received an Oscar nomination last month.